Spankwow/Scambuster-Wildgrowth/README.md

 # Scambuster - Crusader Strike EU

-We use the Scambuster addon framework to package our list of known Scammers and Ninja Looters in the [Crusader Strike EU](https://discord.gg/dsxYHXFucH) community.
-This addon is meant to be used with the [Scambuster](https://github.com/hypernormalisation/Scambuster) addon framework.
-If you would like receive in-game alerts when joining a pug follow the steps below.
+We utilize the Scambuster addon framework to compile and distribute our list of identified Scammers and Ninja Looters within the [Crusader Strike EU](https://discord.gg/dsxYHXFucH) community.
+This addon is specifically designed to work seamlessly with [Scambuster](https://github.com/hypernormalisation/Scambuster) addon framework.
+If you wish to receive in-game alerts upon joining a PUG, please follow the steps outlined below.

 **Setup with automatic updates:**
 1. Download the **[Wowup Addon Client](https://wowup.io/)**